Pesticides, pharmaceuticals and plasticizers are found in the Dniester

 According to the study, the most polluted sampling points were recorded in the Tysmenytsia and Seret rivers, in the Dniester in the city of Mohyliv-Podilskyi in Ukraine, and in the Byk and the Reut rivers in Moldova.
 At these sampling points, the limit values of individual compounds and metals exceeded from 2 to 10 times.

-Among the most common identified compounds are pesticide residues, pharmaceuticals, industrial chemicals, illegal drugs, stimulants and sweeteners.
+Among the most common identified compounds are pesticide residues, pharmaceuticals, industrial chemicals, stimulants and sweeteners.

 In some sampling points of surface water the results of the analysis of metals showed exceedance of mercury, copper and zinc, and in the bottom sediments – exceedance of nickel, chromium and zinc.